ubco-W2022T1-cosc301/project-group38/final_report_group38.md

 - 20 ppm = 37.636mg/m3
 - 174 ppm = 327.435mg/m3

-In question 3 we go on to explore when the concentration of NO2 is highest, as well as whether other non-metal pollutents have a high enough airborne concentration to be considered dangerous
+In this question we go on to explore when the concentration of NO2 is highest, as well as whether other non-metal pollutents have a high enough airborne concentration to be considered dangerous

 ### Q1: Is there a high enough concentration of these non-metal pollutents to be immediately dangerous to humans.